usaid-cs/yesterday-i-learned/random.md

 1. [Pterosaurs][wikipedia 155] are not dinosaurs.
 They may be lizards, but they are parallel with dinosaurs.
 1. The Hercules beetle and the Goliath beetle have the largest larval stages on Earth.
 1. In Japan, crab sticks are literally ground meat ("Surimi").
-1. "In spelling sushi, its first letter s is replaced with z when a prefix is attached, as in nigirizushi, due to consonant mutation called rendaku ("sequential voicing") in Japanese."
 1. Ampersand = ["and per se, And (the now-removed alphabet)"][dictionary]
 1. [Design a thing before building it.][gsa]
 Also in the link: software design tips
 1. Jews call meatloaf "Klops", the German word for meatball.